One of the most common questions asked by those who are considering assisted living – either for themselves or a loved one – is “can we afford it?”

 You should also ask: Are there government benefits that can help pay for assisted living?
 The answer is “yes” if the potential resident is a veteran or the surviving spouse of a veteran.

-Do VA Benefits Cover Assisted Living Costs?
+VA Benefits that Cover Assisted Living Costs

 What Counts as Service During Wartime?

 Under current law, the following are the dates the VA considers wartime service for the purposes of eligibility:

 - Mexican Border Period: May 9, 1916 – April 5, 1917, for veterans who served in Mexico, on its borders, or in adjacent water

 - World War I: April 6, 1917 – November 11, 1918

 - World War II: December 7, 1941 – December 31, 1946

 - Korean Conflict: June 27, 1950 – January 31, 1955